128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-enabled     BFD is enabled on all nodes of this router. disabled    BFD is disabled on all nodes of this router.
+- enabled:     BFD is enabled on all nodes of this router.
+- disabled:    BFD is disabled on all nodes of this router.

 ## `configure authority router conductor-address`